MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/patch-scom-mi.md

 1. Sign in to the [Azure portal](https://portal.azure.com/) and search for **SCOM** or **SCOM Managed Instance**.
 1. On the **Overview** page, under **Configuration**, select **Patching**.
-1. On the **Patching** page, you will see the status of available updates for your instance.
+1. On the **Patching** page, you'll see the status of available updates for your instance.

      :::image type="Patching" source="media/patch-scom-mi/scom-mi-patching.png" alt-text="Screenshot of Patching.":::